Skip to main content

 By Marissa Olson

-Your managed IT services provider just isn’t cutting it anymore and has left you frustrated and wondering, “How can I switch Managed IT Service providers so that my business won’t have to suffer any longer?”
+Your managed IT services provider just isn’t cutting it anymore, leaving you frustrated and wondering, “How can I switch Managed IT Service providers so that my business won’t have to suffer any longer?”

-Maybe, you’ve only been using the popular IT “break-fix” model solely rely on your IT team when a problem arises.
-However, you could be noticing that the best way to have a sustainable business IT infrastructure is by being proactive; and a “break-fix” approach is more of a reactionary solution.
+Maybe you’ve only been using the popular IT “break-fix” model, relying solely on your IT team when a problem arises.
+However, you may notice that the best way to have a sustainable business IT infrastructure is to be proactive, and a “break-fix” approach is more of a reactionary solution.

-Before we identify some common technology problems your business could be facing, and how to successfully switch providers, let’s briefly go over what managed IT services are.
+Before we identify some everyday technology problems your business could be facing and how to switch providers successfully, let’s briefly go over what managed IT services are.

 Managed IT services is essentially IT help.
 It's a group of services that a Managed Service Provider (MSP) or third-party company provides to businesses in information technology.
 These services can include: